Enhancing Climate Information and Knowledge Services for Resilience in 5 Island Countries of the Pacific Ocean

 Pacific Island Developing States are disproportionately exposed to climate hazards and impacts such as more frequent or intense tropical cyclones, flooding, and drought.
 This project aims to increase local capacity to respond to climate events and reduce their impact by improving climate information services and early warning.

 The Pacific RISA team is working in collaboration with the US National Oceanic and Atmospheric Administration (NOAA) and the University of Hawaiʻi International Pacific Research Center to develop two national ocean portals, allowing local managers to readily access climate information, for the Republic of the Marshall Islands and Palau.
 The team is also working to use climate indicators to inform early warning systems focused on health and drought.
 These sector-specific climate early warning systems (CLEWS) will downscale and tailor existing data into actionable, locally relevant climate information such as real-time observations, forecast, and long-term trends.
-The first sector-based CLEWS workshop was held in early 2024, in Palau: learn more from our recent publication in the Bulletin of the American Meteorological Society!
+The first sector-based CLEWS workshop was held in early 2024 in Palau, where approximately 100 participants representing Palau’s national and local government, communities, nonprofits and NGOs, and academia engaged in a 2-day workshop on the need to translate existing climate data into relevant, tailored products for Palau’s critical sectors.

 Research Team